bk-bf/aspect/README.md

 # ASPECT (Autonomous Surface Precision Excavation for Celestial Terrain)

-A ROS 2 Humble + Gazebo 11 simulation and physical prototype of a lunar mining rover designed for in-situ resource utilization (ISRU) on the Moon, with progressive testing from simulation to extreme Earth environments.
+A ROS 2 Humble + Gazebo simulation and physical prototype of a lunar mining rover designed for in-situ resource utilization (ISRU) on the Moon, with progressive testing from simulation to extreme Earth environments.

 ## Project Goals

 This project aims to:

-- Create a simulation-to-hardware pipeline for lunar regolith excavation using ROS 2 Humble and Gazebo 11 with Bekker-Wong terrain modeling
+- Create a simulation-to-hardware pipeline for lunar regolith excavation using ROS 2 Humble and Gazebo lunar terrain modeling
 - Develop and validate a 1:10 scale rover prototype capable of excavating ≥5g/min of lunar regolith analog at <50W power consumption
 - Test rover capabilities progressively through simulation, backyard tests, Arctic environment (Svalbard), and eventually Atacama Desert conditions
 - Advance technology readiness level from TRL-3 to TRL-6 by 2028